 Next, click "Add" and select "Name" from the list of options.
 This adds a name field to the form.
-Note that all fields are required.
+Other fields include phone number, address, and comments.
+Note that all fields you add to the form are required.

 Since the purpose of a lead magnet form is to offer and deliver some kind of content to prospects, there needs to be a way to deliver that content to them.
 In LeadSimple, this should be one of your stages and workflows.
 Since these forms are designed to capture cold prospects and not warm leads, you should create a stage for this form under the "Prospects" status on the Stages and Workflows page.
 See this article for instructions on creating stages and workflows.

 In our example, we've created a stage called "Why Choose a Property Manager".
 Inside that stage we added 6 email steps with templates attached, each template containing info to help prospects answer that question.

 To link our form to this stage, we'll click on the Actions tab (the third one) in the settings panel.
 The first dropdown is the one we'll need to change.